China's Lenovo to buy Brazilian electronics company CCE

-SAO PAULO/HONG KONG China's Lenovo Group Ltd agreed on Wednesday to buy Brazilian electronics maker CCE, as the world's No. 2 PC maker by sales bets that Brazil's promising consumer market can help revive its slowing profit growth.
+SAO PAULO/HONG KONG China's Lenovo Group Ltd (0992.HK) agreed on Wednesday to buy Brazilian electronics maker CCE, as the world's No. 2 PC maker by sales looks toward Brazil's promising consumer market to revive its slowing profit growth.

-The deal, announced in a securities filing, is valued at a base price of 300 million reais ($148 million), subject to adjustments.
+The deal, announced in a securities filing, is valued at a base price of 300 million reais (93 million pounds), subject to adjustments.
 Payment, in a mix of stock and cash, could include an additional 400 million reais, depending on performance-based indicators over the four years ending in December 2016.

-"Brazil has a positive growth rate (for PCs) even in the current relatively volatile environment," Lenovo chief financial officer Waiming Wong told Reuters in an interview.
-"If we really go for the high growth market, the big market, Brazil is obviously the candidate."

 Lenovo's purchase of CCE, Brazil's largest domestic manufacturer of electronics such as PCs, DVD players and stereos, will allow the Chinese company to nearly double its share of the PC market in the world's sixth-largest economy.

-The deal will also add mobile phones and televisions to Lenovo's product line in Brazil, where it recently announced plans to build a $30 million factory, helping it expand beyond its current focus on the corporate sector.
+The deal will also add mobile phones and televisions to Lenovo's product line in Brazil, helping it expand beyond its current focus on the corporate sector.

-"In order to win in Brazil long term you have to have local manufacturing," Wong said, adding that the acquisition would boost Lenovo into third place in Brazil's PC market from 7th place currently.
-"When CCE came along, it definitely was a good fit."
+"CCE is an excellent fit with its four-screen product portfolio and a valuable manufacturing base in Brazil," Yuanqing Yang, chairman and CEO of Lenovo Group, said in a statement.

 The deal highlights the growing, yet uneven trade ties between Brazil and China, two large emerging economies.
 While Brazil benefited over the past decade from China's voracious demand for raw materials such as iron ore and soybeans, Chinese exports of manufactured products have hurt Brazilian industry.